fossasia/support.eventyay.com/event-setup/How-to-create-a-discount-code.md

 ![Overview page](/event-setup/images/How-to-create-discount-overview-page.png)

-# Adding a discount code
+# Discount code menu bar
-Select the Tickets tab next to the Overview tab
+Select th e Tickets tab next to the Overview tab

 You can see the the ticket setting page as following: